4 Ways to Use Aquifer High Value Care Across Your Curriculum

 Content for these cases is aligned with AAMC telemedicine competencies.
 Cases were authored and peer-reviewed by medical educator members of the Society for the Teaching of Family Medicine (STFM) and the Clerkship Directors in Internal Medicine (CDIM).

-All Clinical Excellence Case Sets, including Foundations of Telemedicine, will follow a new course structure.
+All Clinical Excellence Case Sets, including Aquifer Telemedicine, now include:

-After completing the principles module, students unlock additional application cases (the existing Foundations of Telemedicine cases) that explore realistic case scenarios.
-Application cases are concise and focus on one area of a patient encounter, and are centered around asking students to make important clinical decisions.
+• Application Cases: Brief, realistic case scenarios that focus on one area of a patient encounter, and are centered around asking students to make important clinical decisions.
 Content models evidence-based best practices and communication strategies, exploring the real-world impacts on care and potential harm.
 At the end of each case, a reflection question asks the students to consider key takeaways, implications for their future practice, or personal wellness.
 Each application case also includes self-assessment questions that extend the learning to other scenarios.

 Programs with a current Aquifer subscription will also have faculty and administrator access to an accompanying educator guide.
 Subscribers will also be able to view student progress reporting and combine the new cases with other Aquifer content in a custom course.